tvooo/grunt-stylestats/README.md

 ### Options

-**!!!
-Custom options don't work yet !!!**

 The options are exactly the same as in the [stylestats library](https://github.com/t32k/stylestats/blob/master/lib/defaultOptions.js).
+Those are the defaults:

 ```json
 {